 - Move boxes and shelves away from the walls.

-- Use a flashlight to inspect corners and low-airflow areas.
+- Use a flashlight to inspect dark corners and low-airflow areas where you are most likely to find mold or water seepage.

-- Use a moisture meter if you’re unsure about humidity levels.
+- Use a moisture meter if you’re unsure of the humidity level.

 Step 2: Fix Moisture Intrusion and Structural Issues

-Upon identifying the sources of moisture, take immediate action to mitigate the problem.
+Upon identifying the sources of excessive moisture, take immediate action to mitigate the problem.

 What to do: